 Are you going to the capital of Austria on your next trip?

-Vienna is famous for its imperial palaces, mouthwatering cuisine, rich cultural heritage, and for being the Capital of Waltz.
+Vienna is famous for its imperial palaces, mouthwatering cuisine, and rich cultural heritage.

 While there, we recommend a day trip to Salzburg, the birthplace of Mozart.

 Yes, that’s 100% possible.
 You can do a day trip from Vienna to Salzburg and explore the beauty of both cities.
 It’s an easy day tour to organize on your own or with a group, and absolutely worth your time.

 This comprehensive guide will show you the most hands-on tips and hacks on how to plan one of the best day trips from Vienna, so you can make the most of your visit.

 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 You can travel to Salzburg from Vienna in several ways.
 Let’s see each in more detail below:

 |Mode of Transport||Duration||Book via|